liuchutong19961023-ai/PeatHg_Metagenome_Analysis/README.md

 The script `code.R` contains the statistical analyses used in this study, including:

 - Random forest analysis
+- Mixed-effects model analyses with study site included as a random effect
 - Partial least-squares path modeling (PLS-PM)
 - Cross-validation analyses
 - Data visualization